SwegMax/Swegmax/README.md

 Currently, my aim is to create cross-platform tools and add-ons 📦 to modularise core services such as Payment, Search and Security.

 - I'm currently working on add-on modules (SDKs) for all platforms
-- I'm currently learning about Payment based SDKs
+- I'm currently learning about Payment SDKs
 - I'm looking to incoporate intelligent features and predictive capabilities to the modules in the near future

 ## 🛠️ Tech Stack